oubino/locpix_points/labnotes.md

 Important
     - Check using visualisation that normalise and scale done correctly for cooridnates
-    - Check trasnforms for following (note clusters need to be transformed same way)
-        - Random Rotate
-        - Radom Jitter  (NOTE implications of jittering cluster will not be in same position relative to it )
-        - Random Flip
-        - Random Scale
-        - Random Shear ?

 Train
     - Write train script and update model